-All information contained in this Conflict Minerals Report (the "Report"), other than statements of historical fact, constitute forward-looking statements within the meaning of federal securities laws.
-These forward-looking statements involve a number of risks, uncertainties, assumptions and other factors including, among other things, our customers' requirements to use certain suppliers, our suppliers' responsiveness and cooperation with our due diligence efforts, our ability to implement improvements in our conflict minerals program and our ability to identify and mitigate related risks in our supply chain.
-For a more complete discussion of these and other risk factors, see our other filings with the Securities and Exchange Commission ("SEC"), including our Annual Report on Form 10-K for the year ended December 31, 2014.
+All information contained in this Conflict Minerals Report (the "Report"), other than statements of historical fact, constitute forwardlooking statements within the meaning of federal securities laws.
+These forward-looking statements involve a number of risks, uncertainties, assumptions and other factors including, among other things, our customers' requirements to use certain suppliers, our suppliers' responsiveness and cooperation with our due diligence efforts, our ability to implement improvements in our conflict minerals program, changes to the sourcing status of smelters and refiners in our supply chain, and our ability to identify and mitigate related risks in our supply chain.
+For a more complete discussion of these and other risk factors, see our other filings with the Securities and Exchange Commission ("SEC"), including our Annual Report on Form 10-K for the year ended December 31, 2015.
 We undertake no obligation to review or update any forward-looking statements to reflect events or circumstances occurring after filing this Report with the SEC.

-This Conflict Minerals Report of Amkor Technology, Inc. for calendar year 2014 was prepared in accordance with Rule 13p-1 under the Securities Exchange Act of 1934.
+This Conflict Minerals Report of Amkor Technology, Inc. for calendar year 2015 was prepared in accordance with Rule 13p-1 under the Securities Exchange Act of 1934.